-As of the date of this AIF, Health Canada has a total of 657 listed Licence Holders, which includes duplicate sites for some Licence Holders as well as many "micro" class Licence Holders.
-There are also many applicants that are currently pursuing licensing under the Cannabis Act.
-However, on May 8, 2019, Health Canada introduced changes to the cannabis licensing process.
-Under the new system, Health Canada will require new applicants for Licences to have a fully built site that meets all the requirements of the Cannabis Regulations at the time of their application.
-The Company believes that this requirement in addition to the extensive regulatory restrictions and high capital and operating expenditures, may prove too onerous or expensive for some of those existing unlicensed applicants.
+As of the date of this AIF, Health Canada has a total of 953 listed Licence Holders, which includes duplicate sites for some Licence Holders as well as many "micro" class Licence Holders.
+There are also many applicants that are currently pursuing licensing under the Cannabis Act, however, on May 8, 2019, Health Canada introduced changes to the cannabis licensing process.
+Under the new system, Health Canada requires new applicants for Licences to have a fully built site that meets all the requirements of the Cannabis Regulations at the time of their application.
+The Company believes that this requirement in addition to the extensive regulatory restrictions and large amounts of capital required for operations, reduces the number of large-scale licensed producers that can compete nationally, at least in the short term.
 There are also a number of unlicensed growers and retailers of cannabis operating in the illicit market that, while operating illegally, still continue to hold significant market share and compete with the legal market.